Gaotrees/caffe-doc/Model-Zoo.md

  * [AlexNet](https://gist.github.com/jimmie33/0585ed9428dc5222981f): CNN model finetuned on the Salient Object Subitizing dataset (~5500 images).
 The architecture is the same as the Caffe reference network.
  * [VGG16](https://gist.github.com/jimmie33/27c1c0a7736ba66c2395): CNN model finetuned on the Salient Object Subitizing dataset (~5500 images).
 The architecture is the same as the VGG16 network.
 This model gives better performance than the AlexNet model, but is slower for training and testing.

-### Model from the CVPR2015 DeepVision workshop paper "Deep Learning of Binary Hash Codes for Fast Image Retrieval"
+### Deep Learning of Binary Hash Codes for Fast Image Retrieval
-This model generates compact binary codes for fast image retrieval.
+We present an effective deep learning framework to create the hash-like binary codes for fast image retrieval.
 The details can be found in the following "[CVPRW'15 paper](http://www.iis.sinica.edu.tw/~kevinlin311.tw/cvprw15.pdf)":

     Deep Learning of Binary Hash Codes for Fast Image Retrieval
     K. Lin, H.-F. Yang, J.-H. Hsiao, C.-S. Chen
     CVPR 2015, DeepVision workshop

 please cite the paper if you use the model:
- * [Demo code](https://github.com/kevinlin311tw/caffe-cvprw15): Download our demo code and pre-trained model.
+ * [caffe-cvprw15](https://github.com/kevinlin311tw/caffe-cvprw15): See our code release on Github, which allows you to train your own deep hashing model and create binary hash codes.
- * [CIFAR10-48bit](https://gist.github.com/kevinlin311tw/266d4150a1db5810398e): Proposed CNN model with 48 nodes latent layer on CIFAR10.
-The error rate of this model is 10.6% on CIFAR10.
+ * [CIFAR10-48bit](https://gist.github.com/kevinlin311tw/266d4150a1db5810398e): Proposed 48-bits CNN model trained on CIFAR10.

 ### Places_CNDS_models on Scene Recognition